-Founded in 1209, The University of Cambridge is the fourth-oldest surviving university in the world, therefore it was a great pleasure to help this historic institution develop their main, university website.
+As the fourth-oldest surviving university in the world, it was a great pleasure to help this historic and elite institution deliver a consistent and modern digital platform - their main university website.

 It is globally recognised as one of the most elite academic institutions and has more than 19,000 students.
-However, with 438 different sites, on over 90 different software platforms, the digital presence of Cambridge University was inconsistent and lacked a sense of cohesion.
+However, the University of Cambridge had over 438 different sites, on over 90 different software platforms.
+This meant that the digital presence of Cambridge University was inconsistent and lacked a sense of cohesion.

-So developers here at BrightLemon stepped in to deliver an innovative, digital strategy and roadmap to reflect The University of Cambridge’s status as a cutting-edge learning centre.
+So developers here at BrightLemon stepped in to deliver an innovative digital strategy and roadmap to reflect the University as a cutting-edge learning centre.

 The original structure of the site was difficult to navigate, therefore the main goal of the project was to create a modern and consistent design, which functioned successfully across many different websites.

-In order to create this coherence, our developers found inspiration from the BBC’s Global Experience Language (GEL), a shared design framework enabling the BBC to create consistent and sleek user experiences across all of their sites.
+In order to create this coherence, our developers found inspiration from the BBC’s Global Experience Language (GEL) - a shared design framework that enabled the BBC to create consistent and sleek user experiences across all of their sites.

 BBC GEL templates work to provide a recognisable experience across many outputs, allowing numerous services to develop collectively, rather than independently.

-Another key element of the project was to create a mobile-friendly website which could be used across a range of digital platforms.
+Another key element of the project was to create a mobile-friendly website that could be used across a range of digital platforms.

 In the future, our developers have plans to improve the website further by creating a personalised profile for Cambridge members – My Cambridge.
 This would feature a personal academic progress tab, as well as a news feed, similar to Facebook, to collate all the students’ information into one, easy to navigate, place.